 About the road to Bern

-The 2020 UN World Data Forum (WDF), that will take place in Bern, Switzerland in October 2020, provides a unique opportunity to stock-take the progress made on the 2030 Agenda, to identify missing gaps in data development, and to mobilise the resources needed to bridge these gaps.
-The WDF can foster the implementation of the recommendations made by the UN High-Level Panel on Digital Cooperation to encourage the creation of a platform for sharing digital public goods.
+The 2020 UN World Data Forum (WDF), originally planned for October 2020 has been postponed to 2021 in Bern, Switzerland.
+Due to the unfolding of the pandemic, a Virtual UN World Data Forum will be held instead from 19-21 October 2020 online.
+This provides a unique opportunity to stock-take the progress made on the 2030 Agenda, to identify missing gaps in data development, and to mobilise the resources needed to bridge these gaps.

 In the lead up to the WDF, a series of events known as the Road to Bern will be organised.
 To initiate the discussions among multistakeholders, the road to the WDF in Bern will pass through Geneva with the organisation of four thematic dialogues on digital and data co-operation.